kong-education/edu-student-assignments/README.md

     ```

     **Note:** It is important to set the name correctly.
 This value should only be one of the following depending on your team:
-    *flights, routes, customer, bookings*
+    - *flights*
+    - *routes*
+    - *customer*
+    - *bookings*

-11) Perform our standard terraform steps.
-Init -> Plan -> Apply (Strigo)
+11. Perform the standard Terraform steps: `Init -> Plan -> Apply` (in Strigo).
-12) Verify with platform team your API Product has been published
+12. Verify with the platform team that your API product has been published.

 ### Developer Portal Instructions

-Next we need to view the spec on the developer portal, register for an application and obtain a key to user the service.
+Next, we need to view the spec on the Developer Portal, register for an application, and obtain a key to use the service.

-1) Register for the new portal (get link from instructor)
+1. Register on the new portal (get the link from the instructor).
-2) Create an application for your api. **Note:** The instructor will need to approve your request.
+2. Create an application for your API. **Note:** The instructor will need to approve your request.
-3) Generate a credential
+3. Generate a credential.
-4) Using your credential test your access and that the gateway is routing to our application properly
+4. Using your credential, test your access and verify that the gateway is routing to your application properly.
-5) View the Analytics for your API Product in Konnect Analytics
+5. View the analytics for your API product in Konnect Analytics.

 ### BONUS TASK

-1) Make an adjustment to your OAS
+1. Make an adjustment to your OAS.
-2) Run through the above process again
+2. Run through the process above again.
-3) Promote your new API Product version and deprecate the old version.
+3. Promote your new API product version and deprecate the old version.